skip to content

 • interview feedback, results of aptitude tests and assessments of your suitability for the role, where applicable

-• credit, criminal, identity, financial, fraud and sanctions checks, which include past criminal record, credit history and sanctions status; and
+• credit, criminal, identity, financial, fraud and sanctions checks, which include past criminal record, credit history and sanctions status if local laws allow; and

-We receive some personal data about candidates for employment from recruitment consultants, our business partners who provide us with candidate information, professional networking sites that you subscribe to, such as Linkedin, your past employers where you have nominated them as referees; credit checking agencies; fraud and sanctions checking agencies; background and criminal records checking agencies; educational establishments from whom you have gained qualifications; and any specialist firms we use to advise us on matters such as visa, immigration or tax requirements for specific situations.
+We might receive some personal data about candidates for employment from recruitment consultants, employees as part of our referral plan, our business partners who provide us with candidate information, professional networking sites that you subscribe to, such as LinkedIn, your past employers where you have nominated them as referees; credit checking agencies; fraud and sanctions checking agencies; background and criminal records checking agencies; educational establishments from whom you have gained qualifications; and any specialist firms we use to advise us on matters such as visa, immigration or tax requirements for specific situations.

 We use information about potential candidates for employment or services contracts with the relevant FNZ Group entity to assess suitability for roles and opportunities that we have available.